-The Canon Garland Memorial Society (the “CGMS”) was formed at Brisbane at an inaugural meeting of interested community members convened at the Holy Trinity Anglican Church, Hawthorne Street, Woolloongabba, on 9 July 2013.
+The Canon Garland Memorial Society (the “CGMS”) was formed as a result of a public meeting convened at the Holy Trinity Anglican Church, Hawthorne Street, Woolloongabba, on 9 July 2013.

 Our Mission Statement was to fund, design and build Canon Garland Memorial – ANZAC Day Origins at Kangaroo Point Cliffs Park, Kangaroo Point, in inner-city Brisbane, by the time of the 100th ANZAC Day, which was observed on 25 April 2016, to:

 - Honour the pivotal role the Reverend Canon David John Garland OBE had in developing ANZAC Day as a public day of solemn commemoration of The Fallen;

 - Foster public awareness of the origins of the ANZAC Day observance;

 - And to be a fount of enduring recognition of his public contribution to those who served in the Australian Defence Force, in time of war and peace, and through this to to honour and uphold the ANZAC Day tradition.

 Kangaroo Point and not Woolloongabba?

 In 1902 Canon Garland, then aged 38, was installed as Rector of South Brisbane Parish in the Church of England’s (now Anglican) Diocese of Brisbane.

 Next door to the-then South Brisbane Parish was Kangaroo Point Parish, overseen until 1913 by the Reverend William Maitland Woods (1864-1927), a military chaplain to the Queensland Defence Force prior to the Federation of the States and Territories into the Commonwealth of Australia on 1 January 1901.

 Reverend Woods and Canon Garland first met when both men were associated with the Diocese of North Queensland – Woods as Rector of Thursday Island Parish and Garland as Archdeacon and Administrator of the Diocese, and Rector of Charters Towers Parish.

 While the Priest-in-Charge (Rector) of South Brisbane Parish, Canon Garland resided in the Parish Rectory, “Moira”, located on River Terrace, Kangaroo Point, just a short stroll from historic St Mary’s Church, where Reverend Woods was the Rector.